caenrigen/vscode-jupytext-sync/README.md

 -   **Raw Cells Support in Notebooks**:
     -   Easily insert new raw cells via buttons in Notebook editor toolbar or keyboard shortcuts.
     -   Toggle cells to raw format and back to default code.
 Keyboard shortcuts available.
--   **Compact Notebook Layout**: An optional command to apply recommended VSCode settings for a more compact and user-friendly notebook layout, similar to traditional Jupyter interfaces.
+-   **Compact Notebook Layout**: An optional command to apply a suggested VSCode settings for a more compact notebook layout, similar to traditional Jupyter interfaces.
 -   **Python Interpreter Flexibility**:
     -   Attempts are made to automatically discover Python executables that are able to invoke Jupytext.
 If the Microsoft Python extension is installed ([open in VSCode](vscode:extension/ms-python.python) / [open on marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.python)), its selected interpreter and other discovered environments (e.g., `venv`, `conda`) are considered.
     -   Allows you to configure a custom Python executable path for `jupytext` if needed (via the `jupytextSync.pythonExecutable` setting).